AtlasC0R3/drop-discord/README.md

 # Drop
-A Discord.py bot that respects privacy, while still retaining usability.
+A Discord.py bot that is meant to be a simple Discord server utility bot that requires the least amount of configuration possible.

 ## What the hell is this?
 ~~Didn't you read the text above?~~ This is a Python bot that was built from scratch that was meant to be as private and free as possible, while still retaining usability and flexibility in mind.